AI & Technology

 Desktop AI-assisted typingEffectively 70–90 WPMAI completes suggestions

-For a professional writing 3,000 words a day — not unusual in sales, marketing, consulting, or management — the speed advantage of desktop AI adds up fast over a week.
+For a professional writing 3,000 words a day — not unusual in sales, marketing, consulting, or management — the speed advantage compounds fast over a week.

 7. Real-World Time Savings — What Professionals Actually Report

-Numbers from studies are useful.
-But what does it actually look like in a real workday?
+Furthermore, The studies are useful.
+But let me show you what this actually looks like in a normal workday.

-Here's a realistic breakdown for a mid-level professional — say a project manager or marketing manager — using CleverType Desktop throughout the day:
+Here's a realistic breakdown for a mid-level professional — say a project manager or marketing manager — using CleverType Desktop throughout the day.
+Nothing cherry-picked here:

 8:30 AM — Emails